Top 10 Roy Buchanan Songs

 #10 – Thank You Lord

 We open our top 10 Roy Buchanan songs list with the magnificent song “Thank You, Lord.”
-The song was released on Roy Buchanan’s second appropriately Second Album album.
+The song was released on Roy Buchanan’s second album, appropriately titled Second Album.
 The album was released in 1973 on Polygram Records.
 The song features a simple arrangement of Roy Buchanan playing acoustic guitar and singing lead vocals.
-However, the music begins to lean towards the electric side, with some outstanding electric guitar playing that is reminiscent of the spirit of George Harrison.
+However, the music begins to lean toward the electric side, with some outstanding electric guitar playing reminiscent of George Harrison’s spirit.

 #9 – I Am a Lonesome Fugitive (featuring Chuck Tilley)

 “I Am a Lonesome Fugitive” was a song originally written and performed by Merle Haggard in 1967.
-For Roy Buchanan, this was an inspirational number that inspired to create an impressive version of his own.
-While he performed his signature sounds on the guitar, vocalist Chuck Tilley soulfully sang along as the two turned this song into an amped-up version of a country classic.
+For Roy Buchanan, this was an inspirational number that inspired him to create an impressive version of his own.
+While he performed his signature guitar licks, vocalist Chuck Tilley soulfully sang along, turning the song into an amped-up version of a country classic.
 Featured on Roy Buchanan’s 1972 debut album, “I Am a Lonesome Fugitive” also marked a time in the genius guitarist’s life where he perhaps felt like one from time to time.

 #8 – Further On Up the Road

-1975’s Live Stock performance by Roy Buchanan was a gem for an audience that left an everlasting impression on those who were lucky to be there for the event.
-“Further On Up the Road” was a twist to a blues standard Buchanan performed a year after Eric Clapton and The Band performed the song together in the Band’s The Last Waltz film.
+Roy Buchanan’s 1975 Live Stock performance was a gem for the audience, leaving an enduring impression on those lucky enough to be there.
+“Further On Up the Road” was a twist to a blues standard that Buchanan performed a year after Eric Clapton and The Band performed the song together in the Band’s The Last Waltz film.

 #7 – Please Don’t Turn Me Away